Documentation & Tutorials

 pip install -U juju-scaleway

-To get one, open the pull-down menu on your account name and click on “My Credentials” link.
+Open the drop-down menu on your account name and click on Credentials.

 In a terminal, export your credentials required by the plugin using environment variables: